rojberr/my-dev-site/README.md

 ## License

-The theme this project was build upon is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details
+The theme this project was build upon is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details.

 ## Support